Pernell Whitaker

 Pernell Whitaker Sr. (January 2, 1964 – July 14, 2019) was an American professional boxer who competed from 1984 to 2001, and subsequently worked as a boxing trainer.
 He was a four-weight world champion, having won titles at lightweight, light welterweight, welterweight, and light middleweight; the undisputed lightweight title; and the lineal lightweight and welterweight titles.
 In 1989, Whitaker was named Fighter of the Year by The Ring magazine and the Boxing Writers Association of America.
 He currently holds the longest unified lightweight championship reign in boxing history at six title defenses.
-Whitaker is generally regarded as one of the greatest defensive boxers of all-time.
+Whitaker is generally regarded as one of the greatest defensive boxers of all time.

 As an amateur, Whitaker won a silver medal in the lightweight division at the 1982 World Championships, followed by gold at the 1983 Pan American Games and 1984 Olympics.
 After his retirement in 2001, Whitaker returned to the sport as a trainer.
 In 2002, The Ring ranked him tenth in their list of "The 100 Greatest Fighters of the Last 80 Years".
 In 2006, Whitaker was inducted into the International Boxing Hall of Fame, in his first year of eligibility.

 Amateur career

 Whitaker had an extensive amateur boxing career, having started at the age of nine.
 He had 214 amateur fights, winning 201, 91 of them by knockouts, though he said that he had up to 500 amateur fights.
 He lost to two-time Olympic Gold medalist Ángel Herrera Vera at the final of the World Championships 1982 but beat him four other times, notably in the final of the Pan American Games 1983 in Caracas.
-He crowned his amateur career with an Olympic gold medal in 1984, beating Luis Ortiz to obtain it.
+He crowned his amateur career with an Olympic gold medal in 1984, beating Puerto Rican Luis Ortiz to obtain it.

 Professional career

 Lightweight

 In just his eleventh and twelfth pro bouts, Whitaker defeated former world champion Alfredo Layne on December 20, 1986 and former WBA and lineal Super Featherweight and WBC Light Welterweight title holder Roger Mayweather on March 28, 1987.
 Whitaker won both bouts before hometown crowds at the Norfolk Scope, less than a mile from where he lived as a child in a Norfolk housing project.
 Whitaker would fight nine times in the Scope arena during his career.

 On March 12, 1988, he challenged José Luis Ramírez for the WBC Lightweight title in Levallois, France.
-He suffered his first pro defeat when the judges awarded a split decision to Ramirez.
-This was a highly controversial decision (considered one of the worst ever by many analysts), as most boxing observers felt that Whitaker easily won.
+He suffered his first pro defeat when the judges awarded a close split decision to Ramirez.
+This was considered a highly controversial decision, as many boxing analysts had Whitaker winning the fight.